wmde/wbaas-deploy/doc/search.md

 ```
 ## Implications

-Changes that affect how data is indexed or analyzed (for example, language handling) require creating new shared indices and re-indexing all Wikibases.
+Changes that affect how data is indexed or analyzed (i.e. that would normally require rebuilding a single wiki's index) require creating new shared indices and re-indexing all Wikibases into the new indices.
 This will require some form of migration to ensure that existing data is properly backfilled and that aliases continue to point to the correct indices during the transition.